tardis-sn/tardis/docs/scripts.rst

 Convert CMFGEN files to TARDIS file format
 ==========================================

-This script takes a CMFGEN file as an input , and an output path to save the converted CSV file in new TARDIS file format.
+This script takes a CMFGEN file as an input , and an output path to save converted files in new TARDIS file format.
 CSV file contains abundances of both elements and isotopes.
+DAT file contains values of velocity, density, electron_density and temperature.

 Format of command - :code:`cmfgen2tardis /path/to/input_file path/to/output/`